-After the insertion of the device it is not used for several weeks to allow the tissues involved to recover.
-Many urologists consider this to be the 'gold standard' for treating male urinary incontinence.
-Following the operation there can be some pain, discomfort and bruising at the wound site, but the procedure can help restore quality of life and should alleviate the problem considerably.
+Many urologists consider this to be the 'gold standard' for treating urinary incontinence.
+Following the operation there can be some discomfort and bruising and the device is not used initially for several weeks to allow tissues to recover.
 In a study of 50 patients, 90% reported satisfaction, 96% would recommend the implant to a friend.